drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 - 2 Phase commit is not an option.

 <div class="anchor" id="anchor1"></div>
-* ¹ For more information on the subject I suggest that you read about [The CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
+* ¹ For more information on the subject you can read about [The CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Note that within a microservices based application, not all of the components need to follow the same consistency model.
 For example, a `Payments` component could favor consistency over availability.